emmanuel237/HW-Eaton-Device-Monitor/README.md

 ```
 export CPPUTEST_HOME=<CppUtest directory>
 ```

+**Please be aware that some unit tests require an internet connection.**

 You can the use the following command (from the repository's root folder) to build and run unittests
 ```
 make -f MakeAndRunUnitTests.mk [gcov]